shapeshed/jekyll.shapeshed.com/_posts/2007-01-19-photoshop_101_the_gradient_tool.md

 ---
 layout: post
 title: Photoshop 101 - The Gradient Tool
-excerpt: "The Gradient and Paint Bucket tools are both useful gems in Photoshop and can be used to quickly fill in areas as well as create backgrounds for websites. "
+description: "The Gradient and Paint Bucket tools are both useful gems in Photoshop and can be used to quickly fill in areas as well as create backgrounds for websites. "
 categories: [Photoshop, Photoshop 101]
 ---
 ## The Gradient Tool - does what it says on the tin